GLD5000/GoogleScripts/README.md

-# GoogleScriptSnippets
+# GoogleScripts
-Go to snippets for easy coding.
+A series of fortunate files: a repository for all my scripts built up over the years...